Sozopol Bulgaria: How To Get There & What To See

 Thank you very much for your support!

-Sozopol’s history dates back to the 7th century BC when it was founded as the Greek colony of Apollonia.
-Wander through its labyrinth of narrow lanes and you’ll encounter a wealth of historical landmarks, from ancient fortifications and medieval churches to traditional Bulgarian Revival architecture.
+Sozopol’s history stretches back to the 7th century BC when it was founded as the Greek colony of Apollonia.
+Walking through its maze of narrow streets, you can’t help but feel the layers of history around you.

 The Sozopol Ethnographic Museum is housed in a beautifully restored traditional Bulgarian house.